loopwerk/loopwerk.io/content/articles/2009-12-11-making-django-suck-less.md

+---
+tags: python
+---

 # Making Django suck less
-- tags: python

----

 Or, "How to make Django even better then it already is".
 Because it really isn't as bad as the title implies :)

 In my previous post [Things I hate about Python and Django](/articles/2009/things-i-hate-about-python-and-django/), I said that one of the things I  "hate" about Django is its template language.
 While very easy to use and pretty extensible, it's missing some important (and basic, to be honest) features like in-template creation of variables, a good `if` syntax and the ability to use variable variables (variable interpolating).